hilfritz/fan-replacement-prescriptive-analysis-montecarlo-simulation/README.md

 - [Objective](#objective)
 - [Variables & Distributions](#variables--distributions)

+## Monte Carlo simulation
+**What is Monte Carlo simulation?** </br>
+- Monte Carlo simulation is a tool used in descriptive, predictive tool, and prescriptive analytics by providing decision-makers a way to compare stratigies (in this case Policies) under uncertainty.
-** Monte Carlo simulation** is a computational technique that uses repeated random sampling to estimate the probability of different outcomes in a process that cannot easily be predicted due to uncertainty.
+- It is a technique that uses repeated random sampling of data to estimate the probability of different outcomes in a process that cannot easily be predicteddue to uncertainty.
-It is widely applied in decision-making and risk analysis because it allows us to model complex systems, incorporate randomness, and assess the range of possible results.

-Monte Carlo simulation is not only a descriptive or predictive tool,
-it also supports **prescriptive analytics** by enabling decision-makers
-to compare alternative strategies under uncertainty.
-In this project, it is used to prescribe the most cost-effective cooling
-fan replacement policy for the data center.
+- In this project, it is used to prescribe the most cost-effective cooling fan replacement policy for the data center.

 ## Problem Definition